 1. Deliberately sit with your feelings and try to identify them to the best of your ability.
 Depression, anxiety and overwhelm for a lot of people can be a symptom of an unmet need or an emotion that isn't being taken care of.
 Check out this feelings wheel chart I found that can help narrow down specifically what you are feeling.

 2. Once you’ve got a feeling, we will use worthless as an example, and I want you to remind yourself that you are not wrong or broken for feeling this way.
 Emotions are never right or wrong; they simply are what they are.
 Hating them or wishing you didn’t have them will not serve you; that will only create hatred and resentment toward your faults.

 3. Now, I want you to envision yourself sitting at a table, and your worthless feeling is sitting beside you.
 What would you say to it?
 “Hey, worthlessness, I see you.
 I see you hurting and in so much pain.
 I love you, just as you are.
 I am here, I see you, I love you, and we will figure this out.”

 Learning to identify and name our emotions allows us to see it for what it actually is.
 When we don’t know and stay stuck in the “I just feel horrible” road, we can’t love ourselves where we need to be loved.

 Staying stuck in the unknown is the perfect recipe for continued depression, anxiety, resentment, frustration and anger.
 Love and empathy are the antidotes.

 I, for one, have struggled with both depression and anxiety.
 They come and go, but the one thing that stays the same is that getting help from other people helps keep me happier and more emotionally healthy.
-If you would like to be surrounded by other like-minded wonderful people, you can find us in my Facebook Group by clicking the button.
+If you want to be surrounded by other like-minded wonderful people, you can find us in my Facebook Group by clicking the button.